99designs/gqlgen/docs/content/reference/introspection.md

 menu: { main: { parent: 'reference' } }
 ---

-One of the most powerful features of running graphql is its amazing discoverability, but sometimes you might not want to allow others to discover your endpoints.
+One of the best features of GraphQL is it's powerful discoverability, but sometimes you don't want to allow others to explore your endpoint.

-## Disable it for the whole server
+## Disable introspection for the whole server

-The easiest way to turn it on and off at runtime by passing a handler option when starting the server:
+To turn introspection on and off at runtime, pass the `IntrospectionEnabled` handler option when starting the server:

 ```go
 srv := httptest.NewServer(